DrJessop/yoga-pose/app/Tutorial.md

     return rolling_average
 ```

+Given the difference in error in adjacent angles, computes a rolling average across all frames to remove any anomalies.
+This will be used to create a heatmap to the frontend of areas where they need to improve and areas where they did well.

 ## Building frontend in React
 Now that the workhorse of the app has been created, the next step is to make a frontend.
 The frontend should have a homepage, a page for uploading videos, and a page where you can see your processed videos.

 ### App.js
 In a typical React app, there is a file called App.js that serves as a driver for the program.
 This file will allow for the rendering of each of the pages, as well as triggering specific methods when the website is loaded.
 App.js will contain a class called App which extends the React Component class.